 You think you need help from a professional, but you feel nervous about reaching out to someone.

-You do some research, maybe get advice from a trusted friend, and you decide to reach out to me.
+You do some research, maybe get advice from a trusted friend, and you eventually come across our website.

 You think “this is easier than I thought it would be.”
 You feel relieved.

-We make our first appointment and you receive a confirmation email.
+You make our first appointment and you receive a confirmation email and fill out the necessary forms within a couple days.

 You wake up the day of the appointment.
 “Today is the day,” you think.
 Maybe you are nervous, excited, or scared.
 Maybe you are all of these things.